gstanden/scst-3.x-debian/README.md

 * Ubuntu 	16.04	Xenial Xerus	4.4.*-*-generic

 Note:  Script will do a non-DKMS SCST install if kernel 4.4.* MUST be used.
-Note:  Strongly recommend accepting the automatic update to the 16.04.3 HWE kernel so that DKMS can be used.
+Note:  Strongly recommend accepting the automatic update to the 16.04.3 HWE kernel so that SCST DKMS can be used.

 (The above tests were done on VirtualBox VM's which had all available updates applied to a vanilla install)